acceleratescience/acceleratescience.github.io/_events/accelerate-programme-seminars.md

 Details of the other speakers will be added once confirmed.
 Details of future talks are available [Talks@Cam](https://talks.cam.ac.uk/show/index/112540)

 T﻿hese seminars are open to members of the University of Cambridge.
-For further details, please email acceerate-science@cst.cam.ac.uk.
+For further details, please email accelerate-science@cst.cam.ac.uk.